The Bankrate promise

 Step 1: Check your credit score

-Just like with any other credit products, your credit score will determine whether you’re approved for financing and how much you’ll pay in interest.
+Just like with any other loan, your credit score will determine whether you’re approved for financing and how much you’ll pay in interest.
 That’s why the higher your score, the better, as you’ll be able to secure the lowest rates available.

 Since boat loans are a type of personal loan, you’ll typically need a credit score between 610 and 640 to qualify, and a score of 690 or higher to get the lowest rates.

-If you aren’t sure whether your credit is in tip-top shape, the best thing to do is request a copy of your credit report to know where you stand.
-Some banks and financial apps offer this information for free if you’re a customer.
-You can also get a free annual copy of your credit report from all three bureaus by visiting AnnualCreditReport.com.
+You can request a copy of your credit report to know where you stand.
+Some banks and financial apps offer this information for free if you’re a customer, but you can also get a free annual copy of your credit report from all three bureaus by visiting AnnualCreditReport.com.
 Although these copies won’t give you your actual credit score, they will give you an idea of whether it’s a good time to apply for a loan or if you should improve your credit first.

 Step 2: Calculate your DTI